 How to purchase MCT oil

 I failed to do my proper research in my first purchase of MCT oil.
 Instead, I opted for the lowest priced item and disregarded the important matters like ingredients and fatty acid makeup of the oil.
 My next go around, I wanted to understand and compare different products on the market.
-I was specifically interested in the percentage and total grams contained within the MCT oils in addition to cost.
+I was specifically interested in the cost, percentage and total grams contained within the MCT oils.

 Another reason I was looking for primarily coconut sources is that unlike coconut oil, palmitic acid has been connected with inflammatory diseases due to its chemical structure.
 In my observation, I view this oil as the “cheap sellout brother” to coconut oil.
 Given its purpose for mass production and as a substitute for the oils in many processed foods, I am staying away from it.

-However, for the sake of comparing two C8 only MCT oils, I included Mickey T in the brand selection which does have some palm kernel oil in it.
+For the sake of comparing two C8 only MCT oils, I included Mickey T in the brand selection despite the presence of Palm kernel oil.